raspberrypilearning/getting-started-guide-editor-html/en/step_2.md

 --- /collapse ---

-The Raspberry Pi Editor will open.
+The Raspberry Pi Editor will open with a blank project.

 ![The Raspberry Pi Editor screen.](images/editor-blank.png)